revolist/revogrid-docs/blog/datagrid.md

 | Row Selection   | ✅ (basic) | ✅ (advanced: multi-row, range selection) |
 | Exporting       | ❌ (third-party needed) | ✅ (supports Excel, CSV) |

+**Quick decision:** choose a data table for read-only content and simple lists.
+Choose a data grid when the table becomes part of the product workflow.

 ## When to Use a Data Grid?

 A **Data Grid** like RevoGrid is ideal when you need: